Rikanishu/php-multi-process/README.md

 ### Description ###

 This library is designed to execute single / multiple parallel process on blocking / non-blocking mode.
 The library provides an interface for convenient configuring external process execution.
 The basic concepts are Pool and Command objects.
-Pool is a set of commands that creates and delegates execution to ExecutionContext, which build Process objects for each command and run it.
+Pool is a set of commands that creates and delegates execution to ExecutionContext, ExecutionContext builds Process objects for each command and runs it.
 Command object represents single external command.

-The library uses proc_* API and select sys call provides by standard PHP library.
-It has no external depending.
+The library uses proc_* API and select sys call that are provided by standard PHP library.
+It has no external dependency.

 #### Usage ####

-General usage scenario suggests that you pass some commands to a Pool instance which will be executed parallel on blocking / non-blocking mode depend on params passed on.
-Here is example of non-blocking execution of three commands:
+General usage scenario suggests that you pass some commands to a Pool instance which will be executed parallel on blocking / non-blocking mode depends on params passed on.
+Here is example of non-blocking execution of four commands:

 ```php
 $cmd1 = ['echo', '"Some Command"'];